 LEARNING, AGING, COGNITION & ERGONOMICS LABORATORY : Consists of on-campus and off campus space for testing the abilities and limitations of older and younger adults.
 An area is reserved for Research Assistants.
 Software is available for programming, designing stimuli, and statistical analysis.

 S.M.A.R.T.
-LABORATORY: The main objective of our research lab is to examine the role of cognitive, metacognitive, affective, and motivational self-regulatory processes during learning with advanced learning technologies (e.g., intelligent tutoring systems, hypermedia, simulations).
+LABORATORY : The main objective of this lab is to examine the role of cognitive, metacognitive, affective, and motivational self-regulatory processes during learning with advanced learning technologies (e.g., intelligent tutoring systems, hypermedia, simulations).
 More specifically, we aim to understand the complex interactions between humans and intelligent learning systems by using interdisciplinary methods to measure cognitive, metacognitive, affective, and motivational processes and their impact on learning and transfer.
 To accomplish this goal, we conduct laboratory, classroom, and in-situ (e.g., medical simulator) studies and collect multi-channel data (e.g., eye-tracking, physiological arousal, log-files) to develop models of human-computer interaction; examine the nature of temporally unfolding self- and other-regulatory processes (e.g., human-human and human-artificial agents); and, design intelligent learning and training systems to detect, track, model, and foster humans’ self-regulatory processes.

 USABILITY RESEARCH LABORATORIES: Part of the Learning and Research Center for the Digital Age (LRCDA) located in D. H. Hill Library at NC State.
 The URL consists of state-of-the-art usability equipment capable of collecting video, audio, and recorder data in real-time for observation and analysis of user-performance test sessions.
 It is managed by the Digital Library Initiatives Department and the Learning Technology Service of the NC State Libraries.
 In the new Hunt Library, the Usability Lab on the fourth floor is equipped with a workstation and software for capturing and analyzing human-computer interaction to assess software, interfaces, and other technology products.
 Morae software is available for screen capture and remote viewing.
 Video capture is made possible by point/tilt/zoom cameras located on two walls.